Context:

 • Reduced branching cognitive paths

-Stake values were pre-configured at session start, removing the need for in-play risk recalculation.
+In addition, Stake Value was pre-configured at session start, which removed the need for users to make complex in-play risk calculations.

-The result was a continuous stream of simplified, time-bound decisions which aligning machine-generated predictions with user decision making limits.
+The result was a continuous stream of simplified, time-bound decisions which aligned machine-generated predictions with user decision making limits.

 Beyond individual markets, I defined the broader system architecture: